OPEN POSITIONS

 Join the Jones!Lab

-The Jones!Lab seeks postdoctoral researchers to spearhead exciting projects in gene editing.
-Each will have a strong background in either molecular biology, biochemistry, biomedical engineering, bioinformatics or computer science.
-Successful applicants will:
+The Jones!Lab seeks ambitious students ready to pursue exciting projects in gene editing.
+A background in either molecular biology, biochemistry, biomedical engineering, bioinformatics or computer science will help you excel on our team.
+A successful applicant will also:

 • demonstrate enthusiasm for using team-based approaches to pursue our research goals.